Now-Tiger/ResoluteAIUserAuthSys/README.md

 ---

 > [!IMPORTANT]
-> Read and uncomment modules and libraries from requirements.txt file.
+> Read note and uncomment modules and libraries from requirements.txt file.<br>
 > Please create a MongoDB database called **UsersDB** and inside it create a collection called **users**. [click here](https://account.mongodb.com/account/login).

 - Download the project by cloning this project.